On the Cosmetic Crossing Conjecture for Special Alternating Links: Introduction

 \subsection{Acknowledgements}

-The author thanks Jacob Caudell for introducing him to the cosmetic crossing conjecture, and Josh Greene for helpful conversations.
+The author thanks Jacob Caudell for introducing him to the cosmetic crossing conjecture, Josh Greene for helpful conversations, and an anonymous reviewer for insightful feedback and corrections.
 This material is based upon work supported by the National Science Foundation under Award No.~2202704.